drerik/ansible-collection-step-ca/roles/step_cli/README.md

 Role Variables
 --------------

-- `step_ca_containername`: Name of the container the step-ca service is deployed in.
+- `step_ca_containername`: ( Default: step-ca ) Name of the container the step-ca service is deployed in.
 This variable is also used for other roles in the `drerik.step_ca` collection.
 - `step_ca_host`: step-ca host to fetch fingerprint from under configuration.
 - `step_ca_url`: ( Default: `https://{{ step_ca_host }}:9000` ) Defines the url the tool uses to access the CA.